Doctrines of ‘Legislation by Reference’ and ‘Legislation by Incorporation’

 At the time the Code was enacted, the Special Court referred to in Section 236 of the Companies Act consisted of a person who was qualified to be a Sessions Judge or an Additional Sessions Judge.
 Subsequent amendments to Section 236 of the Companies Act, however, made it possible to contend that offences under the Code could be tried only by a Metropolitan Magistrate or a Judicial Magistrate of the First Class.

 The Apex Court found that the reference was ‘not general but specific’.
-Therefore, it is held that the case is a case of ‘legislation by incorporation’ and not a case of ‘legislation by reference’.
+Therefore, it is held that the case is a case of ‘legislation by incorporation’ (i.e., subsequent change does not affect), and not a case of ‘legislation by reference’.

 The Court also pointed out that the Code has also suffered two subsequent amendments, in 2015 and 2018; and if the legislative intent was to give effect to the subsequent amendments in the Companies Act to Section 236(1) of the Code, nothing prevented the legislature from amending Section 236(1) of the Code.
-The legislature having not done that, the provision with regard to the reference in Section 236(1) of the Code pertaining to the Special Court as mentioned in Section 435 of the Companies Act, 2013 stood frozen as on the date of enactment of the Code.
+The legislature having not done so, the provision regarding the reference in Section 236(1) of the Code to the Special Court, as mentioned in Section 435 of the Companies Act, 2013, stood frozen as on the date of enactment of the Code.

 The Apex Court referred following decisions: